hardbyte/sorting-gym/README.md

 - [ ] Implement quick sort agent to test function environment
 - [ ] Include an example solution to train an agent via RL
 - [ ] Environment rendering
+- [ ] Remove the tape environment from open ai gym (used to generate longer data as agent levels up)

 ### Ideas to take it further: